2026 Price Guide

 How the SoonerSafe Rebate Changes What You Pay

 Because it is a reimbursement, you pay the installer first and receive the rebate after the shelter is installed, inspected, and your paperwork is approved.
-To qualify, the home generally must be your single-family primary residence and the unit must meet FEMA P-320 and ICC-500 standards.
+Timing matters more than most homeowners expect: a safe room installed before you are notified that you were selected is not eligible, so do not start work on the strength of having registered.
+To qualify, the home must be your primary residence on property you own, the program is for single-family homes only, and the unit must meet FEMA P-320, FEMA 361 and ICC-500 standards (program rules and regulations, read 2026-08-13).

 Financing